VAT Advantages & Disadvantages

 If you haven’t exceeded the threshold for compulsory registration you can still register voluntarily if it makes sense for you to do so.

-So, let’s assume that in a 3 month period you collect £1,000 in VAT from your customers.
+So, let’s assume that in 3 months, you collect £1,000 in VAT from your customers.
 In the same period, you also buy something from a supplier and you’re charged £200 + VAT (Total: £240).

 The amount you have to give to HMRC is the VAT you’ve collected (often called “Output VAT”) minus the VAT you’ve paid out (“Input VAT”).
 So in this example, you’ll be handing over £960 (1000 minus 40).